fnl/asdm-tm-class/README.md

 While modern LSTMs do no longer need to rely on the Markov assumption, these earlier models still form a solid baseline in the repertoire of any text miner.
 Last but not least, CRFs still are used as the last layer of deep learning models for these fundamental tasks (PoS tagging, chunking, NER).

-Finally, we will have a look at the "master-piece" of natural language processing, namely learning the grammatical structure language;
+Finally, we will have a look at the "master-piece" of natural language processing, namely learning the grammatical structure of language;
 That is, analyzing the syntactic structure of a sentence.
 The resulting "parse trees" provide NLPers with syntactic and semantic relationships of the words in a sentence.
 We will learn the differences between constituency (aka. phrase-structure) and dependency grammars, and take a closer look at the inner workings of a linear, transition-based, arc-standard, shift-reduce, greedy dependency parser model.